-The the classical oscillator limit ($\Omega/\omega_0\to\infty$) mentioned in Sec.~\ref{s2} is crucial for studying quantum phase transitions in the anisotropic Rabi model.
-However, this limit is experimentally challenging to realize.
-In the next section, we consider a parametric amplification method in a driven cavity QED system.
-This method can exponentially enhance the coupling strength and suppress the effective cavity frequency, thereby satisfying the harmonic oscillator limit and enabling the study of anisotropic Rabi model phase transitions under experimentally feasible conditions.
+The classical oscillator limit ($\Omega/\omega_0 \to \infty$), crucial for studying quantum phase transitions in the anisotropic Rabi model, is experimentally challenging to realize.
+To address this, we propose a parametric amplification method in a driven cavity QED system.
+This method exponentially enhances the coupling strength while suppressing the effective cavity frequency, thereby effectively realizing the classical oscillator limit and enabling access to anisotropic Rabi model phase transitions under experimentally feasible conditions.